D-PLACE/dplace-data/phylogenies/README.md

 1. original/ -- a directory storing the original tree files.

-2. languages.csv -- a csv file linking the taxon labels in original/* to their correct glottocodes
+2. taxa.csv -- a csv file linking the taxon labels in original/ to their correct glottocodes and xd_ids and society ids:

-    Taxon,Glottocode,ISOCode
+    taxon	glottocode	xd_ids	soc_ids

 3. summary.trees -- a single summary tree in nexus tree format.
 4. posterior.trees -- a posterior probability distribution of the trees (if available) in nexus tree format.